 If you’ve read our article on extending iPhone battery life, you’ll know that the Mail app can be one of the biggest drains on its battery.
 Although the Custom Mail app settings section of the Watch app isn’t very thorough, your Apple Watch makes it easy to mirror the Mail app settings from your iPhone.

-First, take a look at our iPhone battery article and optimize the Mail app settings on your iPhone.
+First, take a look at our iPhone battery tips article and optimize the Mail app settings on your iPhone.
 Then, open the Watch app on your iPhone and tap Mail.
 Make sure there’s a small check mark next to Mirror my iPhone.

 Close Apps You Aren’t Using

-This step may be a bit controversial because many people don’t actually believe that closing out of apps they’re not using saves battery life.
+This step may be a bit controversial because many people don’t believe closing out of apps they’re not using saves battery life.
 However, if you read our article on why you should close out of apps, you’ll see that it actually can save battery life on your Apple Watch, iPhone, and other Apple devices!

 To close out of apps on your Apple Watch, press the Side button once to view all of the apps that are currently open.
 Swipe right to left on the app you want to close out of, then tap Remove when the option appears on the display of your Apple Watch.